Explore schema resources in the UI

 Look up a schema resource lookup

-In the Platform UI, select Schemas in the left navigation.
-The Schemas workspace provides a Browse tab to explore all schemas in your organization, along with additional dedicated tabs for exploring Classes, Field groups, and Data types respectively.
+In the Experience Platform UI, select Schemas in the left navigation.
+The Schemas workspace provides a Browse tab to explore all schemas in your organization, along with additional dedicated tabs for exploring Classes, Field groups, Data types, and Relationships respectively.

-The Included in Profile toggle allows you to filter results to show only resources that are used in schemas that have been enabled for use in Real-Time Customer Profile.
-The Show adhoc schemas toggle filters the list of schemas that were created with fields that are namespaced for use only by a single dataset.
+On the Browse tab of the Schemas workspace, you can filter your schema inventory.
+Use the Included in Profile toggle to only show schemas that have been enabled for use in Real-Time Customer Profile.
+Use the Show adhoc schemas toggle to filter the list of schemas created with fields namespaced for use only by a single dataset.

 You can also use the search bar to narrow down results further.